Note: This post will be a sort of a part of a 2-part follow-up to my post on Understanding and Managing Jealousy:

 All relationships have a relationship agreement which governs what actions are acceptable or not – monogamy is no exception, although most do not even know that it exists or that this is a thing.
 The first rule of monogamy, like the Fight Club, is to not talk about the Implied Monogamous Relationship Agreement (IMRA) or even acknowledge its existence.

-The IMRA is something that we are taught from birth.
-It is ingrained and indoctrinated into us as children.
-It is a fact of life and no other relationship formations can even be contemplated or considered, because the rules for all relationships are already set in stone for you before you were even born, and they are to be a visceral and intrinsic part of your worldview, understanding of life, and the way you interact with people.
+The IMRA is something that is ingrained and indoctrinated into us as children.
+It is a fact of life and no other relationship formations can even be contemplated or considered, because the rules for all relationships are already set in stone for you and they are to be a visceral and intrinsic part of your worldview, understanding of life, and the way you interact with people.
 Its rules and your acceptance of them is implied and expected by everyone as a matter of course.
 To violate these rules is to court disaster from society at large.

 Our culture supports, enforces, and perpetuates the existence of monogamy and its relationship agreement through books, movies, music, religion, laws, and our societal expectations of relationships.
 Understanding that the IMRA exists can help us to understand our thoughts, emotions and desires, to manage and understand jealousy better, and to better understand relationships dynamics.